Applicants must meet the following mandatory requirements:

 The Green Talents Competition focuses on outstanding young scientists who are active in the field of sustainable development.
 The German Federal Ministry of Education and Research (BMBF) fosters interdisciplinary approaches in this regard.
 This year's competition is held under the banner "Smart Green Planet – Solutions for a Sustainable Future".
 Applicants can therefore come from any scientific field closely related to sustainability research.

-Applications can only be submitted via an online tool.
+Applications can only be submitted via our online tool.
 Documents that are sent to us by email cannot be accepted.
 Please note that applications cannot be changed once they have been submitted nor can any missing document be handed in after the deadline.

 The prestigious Green Talents programme offers you the unique opportunity to become part of an exceptional world-wide network of outstanding young minds and leading German institutions.
 The first part of the prize consists of an invitation to a two-week Science Forum in Germany, where you will be introduced to renowned research facilities and have individual meetings with experts (individual appointments).
 Here you will learn about potential collaborations and experience the country’s excellent research infrastructure at close hand.
 In addition, a workshop on research and funding opportunities will provide you with further information for your future research stay in Germany.
-The journey will culminate within a festive award ceremony hosted by a high-level representative from the BMBF.
+The journey will culminate in a festive award ceremony hosted by a high-level representative from the BMBF.

 You will have the opportunity to return to Germany for up to three months to conduct a research stay at an institute of your choice the year after the Science Forum.
 Learn more about how the Green Talents story continues for the awardees when they return to Germany for their research stays.

-The Science Forum and the extended research stay will be fully-financed by the BMBF.
+The Science Forum and the extended research stay will be fully financed by the BMBF.

 The research facilities that are visited as part of the Science Forum change every year in order to demonstrate the broad scope of the German research environment.
 We try to create a mix of research institutes, universities and companies and also to include Germany's major research organisations, namely the Fraunhofer Society, Helmholtz Association, Max Planck Society and Leibniz Association.
 You can find a complete list of all facilities that have been visited up until now and are therefore part of the Green Talents network here: Science Forum.